 Liquefied petroleum gas (LPG).
-Tax is imposed on the delivery of LPG into the fuel supply tank of certain intercity and local buses and qualified local and school buses and must be reported on Form 720 even though a credit or refund may be allowable for LPG used in those buses.
+Tax is imposed on the delivery of LPG into the fuel supply tank of certain vehicles and must be reported on Form 720.
+A credit or refund may be allowable for taxed LPG used for certain nontaxable uses.
+See Pub.
+378.